What do these items have in common?

 – Fan for ventilation

-Doesn’t it make sense to move to a grommet edging system that reduces these risks?
+We believe it makes sense to move to a grommet edging system that reduces risks.

-– The installation cost is at least 49% lower than using glued-in grommet
+– The installation cost is at least 49% lower than using the old glued-in grommet

 – It can represent a 9.5x efficiency increase for that particular task